Water Main Extension Policy, Procedures and Requirements

 a.
 Preliminary Acceptance

-1) Preliminary acceptance of the water main extension shall be made by the District upon successful installation, testing and start up of the new system and approval of as-built drawings in accordance with the specifications herein and as directed by the District.
+1) Preliminary acceptance of the water main extension shall be made by the District upon successful installation, testing and start up of the new system and completion/approval of as-built drawings in accordance with the specifications herein and as directed by the District.

 2) Start-up shall mean the opening of all valves and the servicing of the water main extension with system pressure and water from the District’s system after successful completion and approval of all required tests.